aptech/docs/docs/strsect.rst

 Format
 ----------------
-.. function:: y = strsect(str, start, len)
+.. function:: y = strsect(str, start[, len])

     :param str: data from which the string segment is to be obtained.
-    :type str: string or scalar
+    :type str: string, scalar, string array, or dataframe where all column types are a string or category.

     :param start: the index of the substring in *str*.
 The index of the first character is 1.
+A negative start value will use a start position that many characters from the end of the string.
     :type start: scalar

-    :param len: the length of the substring.
+    :param len: Optional.
+The length of the substring.
+If not provided, will select text to the end of the string.
     :type len: scalar

-    :return y: the extracted substring, or a null string if *start* is greater than the length of *str*.
+    :return y: the extracted substring, or a null string if *start* is greater than the length of *str* or less than 0.

     :rtype y: string